alignalghii/CL-zipper-RWS/README.md

 ### Tutorials on monad transformers

-Haskell tutorials and articles about advanced funtional programming and design usually explain the concept and use of monad transformers exemplified by small *interpreter* programs:a small embedded language is presented — usually a language of a small pocket calculator software — whose capabilities are augmented gradually by logging (tracing), error reporting, variable usage, confogurable user options etc.
+Haskell tutorials and articles about advanced funtional programming and design usually explain the concept and use of monad transformers exemplified by small *interpreter* programs:a small embedded language is presented — usually a language of a small pocket calculator software — whose capabilities are augmented gradually by logging (tracing), error reporting, variable usage, configurable user options etc.

 The main idea is that all these additional features can be added rather seamlessly and in a modular way to the basic calculator functionality, which can be kept easily readable and simple.
 Monad transformers provide a way to keep the „core algorithm” and the „effectful extensions” apart, loosely coupled, untangled.
-Spoiler: this is not entirely true, monad transformers cannot fill in this vision without compromoses.
+Spoiler: this is not entirely true, monad transformers cannot fill in this vision without compromises.

 ### A project in its virgin stage, exemplifying the possible usefulness of monad transformers without actully using them

 This project is inteded to provide a somewhat more complex base project than the familiar pocket calculator language of the tutorials.
 It is an interpreter, but not of a simple pocket calculator language.
 Instead, a Turing-complete algorithmic language is implemented.
-It is one of the simples in this category: it is essentially an implementation of *combinatory logic*.
+It is one of the simplest in this category: it is essentially an implementation of *combinatory logic*.
 Combinatory logic is a similar theoretical framework as lambda calculus.
 So, the core part of the project is a „leftmost outermost” traversal of a binary tree while matching certain rule patterns: it implements comninatory logic along a call-by name (lazy evalulation) strategy, thus it provodes a tiny fuctional programming language belonging to the family of Miranda, Haskell, Clean.

-Althought theoretically it is Turing complete, it is a simpla mathematical calculus, lacking any systactic sugar, usar friendliness, and lacking also effects.
+Althought theoretically it is Turing complete, it is a simple mathematical calculus, lacking any systactic sugar, usar friendliness, and lacking also effects.
 If they will be implemented in future, most probably it can be done the best way with monad transformers.

 In short: this project does not contain monad transformers yet.
 It provides a starting point, an apropos on which the use of monad transformers can be exemplified later in future.
 In its current stage, it can *reduce* (evaluate) *terms* (expressions) of combinatory logic terms.
 The reductions steps of these terms can be regarded as the operation of a pure lazy functional programming language.
 Despite of being minimalistic, it presents all practical problems which can exemplyfy the usefulness of architectural design patterns.

-The main advantage of the vision of the whole project: combinatory logic provides a very well balanced trade-off:
+The main advantage of the vision of the whole project: combinatory logic provides a well balanced trade-off between two antagonistic desirable didactic properties, described below.
  * it is simple enough to exemplify a pure interpreter: mathematically it is a very pure and a well-described theory is underlying it.
  * still, it is complicated enough to provide need and meaning to advanced features implemantable via monad transformers: it can provide good apropos for non-trivial use cases of the most important monad transformer examples.